Efficient First Order Method for Saddle Point Problems with Higher Order Smoothness: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{alg}, we first describe the IAPUN method for solving general nonconvex optimization problems, and then we analyze the complexity for obtaining an $\epsilon$-stationary point based on inexact subproblem optimization as well as inexact function and gradient evaluations.
-As a result, we discuss the consequence of IAPUN in both deterministic and finite-sum NC-SC minimax problems and obtain improved complexities.
-In Section \ref{lower}, we construct an adversarial example of the NC-SC minimax problem with second-order smoothness, which provides an almost tight lower bound for the complexity of the first-order method.
-In Section \ref{application}, we discuss some further applications of IAPUN on minimax problems with linear constraints and bilevel optimization problems.
-Finally, we conclude the paper in Section \ref{conclusion}.
+\paragraph{Bilevel optimization} This topic has various different setups, among which the most related one is the NC-SC setting.
+Under this setting, an $\tilde{O}(\epsilon^{-5/2})$ complexity was first derived in \cite{ghadimi2018approximation}, and was later improved to $\tilde{O}(\epsilon^{-2})$ in \cite{ji2021bilevel,chen2023near}.
+Given the third-order smoothness assumptions, \cite{yang2023accelerating} improved the complexity to $\tilde{O}(\epsilon^{-7/4})$ by applying an restarted acceleration method \cite{li2023restarted}.
+Besides, there are also several results on escaping saddle points of NC-SC bilevel optimization \cite{huang2022efficiently,chen2023near} with perturbed gradient method \cite{jin2017escape}, but we do not expand this discussion as it is beyond the scope of this paper. \textbf{Outline.} In Section \ref{alg}, we describe the IAPUN framework for general weakly convex optimization problems and analyze its complexity for obtaining $\epsilon$-stationary points.
+And then, we discuss the consequence of IAPUN in both deterministic and finite-sum NC-SC minimax problems and obtain the improved complexities.
+In Section \ref{lower}, a hard NC-SC instance with second-order smoothness is constructed and an almost tight complexity lower bound is derived for the first-order methods.
+Finally, in Section \ref{application}, we discuss some further applications of IAPUN on linearly constrained minimax problems and bilevel optimization problems.
+We conclude the paper in Section \ref{conclusion}.